God Will Never Give Up On You

 You Are More Than Your Choices

-God Hasn't Given Up On You
+God Will Never Give Up On You Pintrest Pin

 Hours after her mother’s funeral, Dana was on a flight to return to her home in Chicago.
 She got into a fight with two of her seatmates on the trip and became angry.
 Eventually, she started screaming at the other passengers, and flight attendants came to de-escalate the situation.